haf/terraform-provider-sealedsecrets/README.md

 terraform-provider-sealedsecrets
 ================================

-This is a fork of [rockyhmchen's terraform-provider-sealedsecrets](https://github.com/rockyhmchen/terraform-provider-sealedsecrets).
+This is a fork of [rockyhmchen's terraform-provider-sealedsecrets](https://github.com/rockyhmchen/terraform-provider-sealedsecrets), published under [kita99/sealedsecrets](https://registry.terraform.io/providers/kita99/sealedsecrets/latest).

+This is a fork of [kita99's changes](https://github.com/haf/terraform-provider-sealedsecrets) to vet the code, and document it, aiming to send a PR back.

 The `sealedsecrets` provider helps you manage SealedSecret objects (`bitnami.com/v1alpha1`) from terraform.
 It generates a K8s Secret from the key/value pairs you give as input, encrypts it using `kubeseal` and finally applies it to the cluster.